MolSSI/QCFractal/docs/qcfractal/source/managers.rst

     Common Adapter Settings:
       --adapter ADAPTER     The backend adapter to use, currently only {'dask', 'parsl', 'pool'} are valid.
+      --tasks_per_job TASKS_PER_JOB
-      --ntasks NTASKS       The number of simultaneous tasks for the executor to run, resources will be divided evenly.
+                            The number of simultaneous tasks for the executor to run, resources will be divided evenly.
+      --cores_per_job CORES_PER_JOB
-      --ncores NCORES       The number of process for the executor --memory MEMORY       The total amount of memory on the system in GB --scratch-directory SCRATCH_DIRECTORY
+                            The number of process for the executor --memory_per_job MEMORY_PER_JOB
+                            The total amount of memory on the system in GB --scratch-directory SCRATCH_DIRECTORY
                             Scratch directory location
       -v, --verbose         Increase verbosity of the logger.